blobtoolkit/pipeline/README.md

+# ARCHIVED

+This repository has been archived as all code is now maintained as part of [blobtoolkit/blobtoolkit](https://github.com/blobtoolkit/blobtoolkit) under `src/blobtoolkit-pipeline`

 # BTK Pipeline v2

 Splits original pipeline into sub-pipelines that can be run independently or using the `blobtoolkit.smk` meta pipeline.